NixOS/nix.dev/source/guides/recipes/post-build-hook.md

 exec nix copy --to "s3://example-nix-cache" $OUT_PATHS
 ```

-> **Note**
->
-> The `$OUT_PATHS` variable is a space-separated list of Nix store
+The `$OUT_PATHS` variable is a space-separated list of Nix store paths.
-> paths.
-In this case, we expect and want the shell to perform word
-> splitting to make each output path its own argument to `nix
+In this case, we expect and want the shell to perform word splitting to make each output path its own argument to `nix store sign`.
-> store sign`.
-Nix guarantees the paths will not contain any spaces,
-> however a store path might contain glob characters.
-The `set -f`
+Nix guarantees the paths will not contain any spaces, however a store path might contain glob characters.
-> disables globbing in the shell.
+The `set -f` disables globbing in the shell.

-Then make sure the hook program is executable by the `root` user:
+Make sure the hook program is executable by the `root` user:

 ```console
 # chmod +x /etc/nix/upload-to-cache.sh